fac28/yuqing--progress-log/Week_2.md

 > Well done for recognising the importance of environment variables for broader compatibility and deployment 🌵

 > Continue exploring SQL operations and consider looking into more advanced database constraints to prevent duplications at the database level.
 Some further reading: [sql constraints](https://www.w3schools.com/sql/sql_constraints.asp)

+## Response to feedback
+Thank you for the link!
+I like SQL a lot and would like to explore it more.